infominer33/infominer33.github.io/index.md

 I'm also interested in science fiction books, movies, and other tech-related media.

-**My Ultimate Goal: Create a reasonably comprehensive repository of information generally map out the ecosystem of information surrounding Bitcoin, Cryptocurrency, and DLT**
+**My Ultimate Goal: Create a reasonably comprehensive repository of information generally maping out the ecosystem of information surrounding Bitcoin, Blockchain, Cryptocurrency, and Distributed Ledger Technology**

 It's important for me to be as accurate as possible.
 I try to find people who know more than I do, and ask questions in chat or on forums, if I'm usure about anything.

 I look for source-grade resources, so that you can follow the trail whenever you want to know more about a topic.

 The resource repositories are continually useful for myself, because I don't just remember everything I read.
 It's easier to say "oh!
 I read about that." and find where I read it to begin with, when I need to recall the details.

+As this work continues, it should be progressively easier for anyone to learn the makeup of the blockchain ecosystem and to make their own decisions based upon a more complete information base.

 ## Contact
 <img src="https://infominer.id/images/infominer.png" align="right" width="175" height="150">